liammcluckie/Cook-House/TESTING.md

     ![Image of live site viewed on a Iphone 11](testing/responsive-test/iphone-11.jpg)

 Once the project was completed a cross browser compatibility test on five different browsers was carried out using a web based application [BrowserStack](https://www.browserstack.com/).
-I also checked this testing by downloading the browsers that were available to double check on the testing.
+I also checked this by downloading the browsers that were available to further ensure testing was thorough.

 This table in the pdf below shows how all the projects pages responded on different device screen sizes and being used on various browsers, the grading key is as follows;